Skip to content

 Lucerne

-The Chapel Bridge or Kapelbrücke, which crosses the river Reuss, is considered the oldest wooden covered bridge in Europe.
-It is also among the major attractions of Switzerland and is a symbol of the city of Lucerne.
+The Chapel Bridge, or Kapelbrücke, crosses the river Reuss and is considered Europe‘s oldest wooden covered bridge.
+It is also among Switzerland’s major attractions and a symbol of the city of Lucerne.

-The Kapelbrücke Bridge, which is over 200 meters long, dates back to the 14th century.
-The most striking feature of the bridge is the paintings on the roof; there is a total of 111 triangular paintings used to be on the bridge.
-The pictures depict important events in Switzerland and Lucerne history, as well as scenes from the lives of the town’s patron saints.
+The Kapelbrücke Bridge, over 200 meters long, dates back to the 14th century.
+The most striking feature of the bridge is the paintings on the roof; there were 111 triangular paintings on the bridge.
+The pictures depict essential events in Switzerland and Lucerne’s history and scenes from the lives of the town’s patron saints.
 There are no bridges with similar paintings in any city in Europe.

-After a fire in 1993, only 30 remained out of the original 111 paintings.
+After a fire in 1993, only 30 of the original 111 paintings remained.
 In the middle of the bridge is a 35-meter tower, which was built some 30 years before the bridge.
-It was originally a watchtower; later, it was used for different purposes – water tower, fire tower, archive, etc. The Chapel Bridge is like no bridge you have ever seen before.
+It was originally a watchtower; later, it was used for different purposes—water tower, fire tower, archive, etc. The Chapel Bridge is like no bridge you have ever seen before.

 Jesuit Church